 Limerick was founded by the Vikings around 922 AD.
 The Vikings were great traders and craftsmen and Limerick had contacts with other Viking towns all over Europe.

-St Mary’s Cathedral was founded in the eleventh century and remains the oldest building in Limerick still in use for its original purpose.
+St Mary’s Cathedral was founded in the twelfth century and remains the oldest building in Limerick still in use for its original purpose.

 The Normans captured Limerick in 1195 and left their stamp on the city.
 King John’s Castle, the walls of Limerick and the local government system they founded, survive to this day.